-NEET has lifted at least one question from the Biomolecules Class 12 Chemistry NCERT Exemplar chapter in every paper for the last six years, drawn from the 60-plus HOTS problems split across six question types.
-This page hosts the official PDF, the question-type split, and a parallel-track study plan that fits alongside the main textbook chapter.
+NEET has pulled at least one Biomolecules Class 12 Chemistry NCERT Exemplar question every year for six years.
+This page hosts the official PDF, the question-type split, and a short study plan.

-Curated by Collegedunia subject experts, mapped to the 2026-27 NCERT print, and cross-referenced with the last two sittings of CBSE Boards, JEE Main, and NEET.
+Curated by Collegedunia subject experts, mapped to the 2026-27 NCERT print.

 Also Check: